AMC’s Legendary Straight-Six Engine: A Legacy Revived with Jeep’s New Hurricane I-6

 Why the Straight-Six Stands Out

-The resurgence of an inline-six is more than a nostalgic move; inline engines offer balanced power delivery and a unique, smooth running characteristic that V6s often can’t match.
+The resurgence of the straight-six engine is more than a nostalgic move; inline engines offer balanced power delivery and a unique, smooth running characteristic that V6s often can’t match.

 Their design is inherently simpler, which reduces the chance for mechanical failures—a big reason the AMC straight-six became so trusted by off-roaders and daily drivers alike.